navaneethnivol/Minecraft-Server/readme.md

 RCON_PORT=25575
 RCON_PASSWORD=minecraft123
 ```
-place this environment file in the repositories root directory.
+Place this environment file in the repositories root directory.